-Managerial remuneration excludes provision for leave encashment and gratuity, as separate figures for key managerial personnel is not available.
-Managerial remuneration includes leave enchasment received Rs 16.32 Lac from TPDDL.
-Figures in bracket represents figures of corresponding previous period.
+1. Managerial remuneration excludes provision for leave encashment and gratuity, as separate figures for key managerial personnel is not available.
+2. Figures in bracket represents figures of corresponding previous period.

-Powerlinks Transmission Limited Notes to the financial statements for the year ended March 31, 2021
+Powerlinks Transmission Limited Notes to the financial statements for the year ended March 31, 2022